-Are you affiliated with any national rescue groups?
-No. Our founders served with a national group for many years, but decided to expand our mission to include purchasing dogs to keep them out of harms way, and taking a more “proactive” approach to reduce the number of dogs that need rescue by providing puppy mill education/awareness, and supporting other efforts to abolish puppy mills in Alabama.
+Are you affiliated with any other rescue groups?
+No. Our founders served with a national group for many years, but decided to expand our mission to include purchasing dogs to keep them out of harms way, and taking a more “proactive” approach to reduce the number of dogs that need rescue by providing puppy mill education/awareness, and supporting others efforts to abolish puppy mills in Alabama.
 We DO partner with other rescue groups to help more dogs and will gladly assist in any way possible.

 What happens to dogs immediately after their rescue?
 We immediately seek veterinary attention for every dog we take in.
 Dogs with up-to-date medical records are still given physical examinations and treated as needed.
 Provided records are also verified.
 Veterinary specialists are consulted if recommended.